Q. Do I need special training to install Uponor MLC (Multilayer composite)?

 Q. Does MLC require insulating?

 YES.
-MLC should be insulated in exactly the same way and to the same thickness of insulation as a copper system.
-All insulation should comply to the relevant national standards to prevent heat loss or transfer of heat.
+MLC should be insulated to suit the Building Regulations.
+All insulation should comply to the relevant national standards (BS 5422) to prevent heat loss or transfer of heat

 Q. Are Uponor MLC fittings colour coded?

 Uponor metal press fittings and the Uponor RS riser system fittings are all colour coded for easy identification.
 In fact, even the MLC pipes have colour coded end plugs for easy size identification.
-To make choosing the correct jaw for each fitting, even these are colour coded for easy size identification.
+To help select the correct jaw for each fitting, even these are colour coded for easy size identification.

 Q. What is the maximum working pressure for MLC?

-The maximum operating pressure we allow for MLC is 10 bar for all building services
+The maximum operating pressure for MLC is 10 bar for all building services

 Q. What is the lowest temperature water MLC can carry?

 With the addition of a suitable Glycol based antifreeze mixed with the water in the pipe, Uponor MLC can carry water at temperatures as low as -20°C